After launching, we can continue until we hit our breakpoint. The primitive

 the option to a particular instance, which can also be convenient at times.

-You can view the available settings with "settings list
+You can view the available settings with "settings list" and

 there is help on the settings command explaining how it works more generally.